D4rkOnE/DWL-dotfiles-laptop/README.md

-To do:
-- auto resume wifi after hibernation

 # Welcome to the .dotfiles of my Archlinux DWL setup

 After 15 years on i3 it was time to migrate to a Wayland compositor.
 I always loved the suckless  philosophy and that's why I chose DWL.
 I decided to rice DWL and go for an overall blue theme.
 Hello to #dwl on irc.libera.chat :)